grantcarthew/start-prototype/docs/cli/start-init.md

 - All detected agents are automatically configured
 - No user prompt for detected agents
-- Fetched configs from GitHub provide command templates and model aliases
+- Fetched configs from GitHub provide command templates and model names

 **Unknown agents:**
 If `command -v` finds a binary but no config exists in GitHub: